-A pitfall of modern yoga schools is the emphasis on asana.
+A pitfall of modern yoga schools is the over-emphasis on physical practice/asana.
 Stiffness in the body is a very real, physical condition.
 Yet it is intimately related to rigidity in mental constructs as well.
 The opposite is true, too!
-Too much flexibility in the body is intimately related to a loss of one's own boundaries and sense of identity as it functionally relates to others in society, across a variety of different roles and interrelationships.
+Too much flexibility in the body is intimately related to a loss of one's own boundaries as they functionally relates to others in society, across a variety of different roles and relationships.
 Both ends of the spectrum deserve due attention.
-Practices on all levels, affecting more than the physical but also the mental, emotional and subtle-energy bodies, start to provide a framework and increasing sense of empowerment to the individual who approaches them with an open, sincere and discriminating heart and mind.
+Practices on all levels—attending to not only the physical but also the mental, emotional and subtle-energy bodies—start to provide a framework and increasing sense of empowerment to the individual who approaches them with an open, sincere heart and a discriminating mind.
 Even so ...

 Emily wasn't my first yoga teacher.
 I had been to a couple of yoga classes for 2 years before I met her.
 But she was the teacher who, after I followed her classes, captured me with her passion and her detailed descriptions and I inspired me to do yoga for the rest of my life. ~Marina V., Athens, Greece

 Emily is a committed and loving teacher who is generous in sharing her wealth of knowledge.
 Her classes are systematic in their delivery yet always responsive to the development needs of her students.
 She gently challenges while always supporting.
 She is a true yogi and artist and an inspiration to her community. ~Valerie J., Owner of Yama Yoga Studios, Doha, Qatar